Breaking Down The Sacramento Kings Schedule

 Former Duke Blue Devil great J.J.
 Reddick took an inbound pass and drove to the basket, floating a scoop-shot in for the winning basket as the Pelicans would hold on for a 117-115 win.

-In that contest, Sacramento was without Marvin Bagley III and New Orleans was without rookie star Zion Williamson.
+In that contest, New Orleans played without the services of star rookie Zion Williamson.

 August 7th vs Brooklyn

-The Brooklyn Nets will be heading to Orlando without their two stars, something that the Kings will need to take advantage of in August.
+The Brooklyn Nets will be heading to Orlando without a lot of their core talent, something that the Kings will need to take advantage of in August.

 The Kings were missing De’Aaron Fox, Marvin Bagley III and Bogdan Bogdanovic in the loss.